cljdoc/cljdoc/README.md

 the `cljdoc.server.system` namespace.

 **Tests:** There is a small amount of tests which can be ran with `boot test`.

+#### ADRs

+I've been looking for an opportunity to use [ADRs](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) for some time, you can find them all in [`doc/adr/`](https://github.com/cljdoc/cljdoc/tree/master/doc/adr).

 ## License